conventional-changelog/conventional-changelog/README.md

 Type: `boolean` Default: `false`

-Should the log be appended.
+Should the log be appended to existing data.

 ##### releaseCount